inrista/loggliest/README.md

 Loggliest is available on JCenter which is the default repository, so no further configuration should be necessary.
 Loggliest depends on Retrofit 1.9.0 and requires API level 9 (Android 2.3).
 It requires the internet permission.

 ## Usage
-First, initialize the global singleton instance using the `Builder` provided by `with(android.content.Context, String)`.
+First, before you log any messages, initialize the global singleton instance using the `Builder` provided by `with(android.content.Context, String)`.
 You must provide your Loggly token.
 A minimal setup looks like this:

 ```java
 final String TOKEN = "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"
 Loggly.with(this, TOKEN).init();
 ```

+You typically init Loggliest in your MainActivity's `onCreate()` or in an Application subclass.
+Either way, Loggliest keeps a global application context and lives as long the app process lives so that you can log for instance activity state changes.

 Log a message:
 ```java